 That is why we are here to assist you.
-In this article, you will find all the information you need to help you select the perfect English bulldog color for you.
+In this article, you will find all the information you need to help you select the right color for you.

 The Genetics of British Bulldog Colors

-When it comes to the color of English Bulldogs, their color is usually determined by their genetics.
+The color of the English Bulldog is usually determined by its genetics.
 This breed will acquire one color allele (a pair of genes) from both parents.

 These two alleles will give your dog its color genotype.
 His genes will determine his color as well as coat texture and appearance.